Best Deadlift Shoes – Introduction

 - Lightweight construction with a thin, flat sole

-- Great grip and connection to the floor
+- Excellent grip and connection to the floor

-Instead, running shoes keep absorbing the force you exert against the floor.
-In turn, that limits your potential deadlift performance.
+Instead, running shoes absorb the force you exert against the floor, and that limits your deadlift performance.

 For these reasons, completely flat shoes for the deadlift are the only way to go.